espressomd/espresso/doc/sphinx/inter_bonded.rst

    :align: center
    :height: 12.00cm

-This allows for a bond type having an angle dependent potential.
+This allows for a bond type having an angle-dependent potential.
 This potential is defined between three particles.
 The particle for which the bond is created, is the central particle, and the angle :math:`\phi` between the vectors from this particle to the two others determines the interaction.

-Similar to other bonded interactions, these are defined for every particle triad and and must be added to a particle (see :attr:`espressomd.particle_data.ParticleHandle.bonds`).
+Similar to other bonded interactions, these are defined for every particle triplet and must be added to a particle (see :attr:`espressomd.particle_data.ParticleHandle.bonds`).
 For example, for the schematic with particles ``id=0``, ``1`` and ``2`` the bond was defined using ::

     >>> system.part[1].add_bond((bond_angle, 0, 2))